-This is the plot of the movie Glengarry Glen Ross, the play that was adapted into a film and probably the best-known film ever made in the US on how the internals of sales works.
+This is the plot of the movie Glengarry Glen Ross, the play adapted into a film and probably the best-known film ever made in the US on how the internals of sales works.

 Alec Baldwin performs in what is a highly referenced scene by many sales departments in the US, and probably outside of the US, where his character aggressively and disrespectfully lectures the sales team consisting of Ed Harris, Jack Lemmon, and Alan Arkin as to who deserves the good leads:

 These are the GlenGarry leads.
 And to you they are gold, and you don’t get them.
 Why?
 Because to give them to you is just throwing them away…..They are for closers.